 - Vigorous exercise

-And here are a few more tips for safe pregnancy weight lifting:
+And here are a few more tips for weight training while pregnant:

-- Focus on a whole body workout rather than working certain muscle groups (to reduce pain and swelling in those areas).
+- Focus on a whole body workout: Rather than working on certain muscle groups (to reduce pain and swelling in those areas)

 Finally, stop exercising and see your doctor if you experience any of these symptoms: